 Mom looked at me with the same expression she has when I forget to take out the trash.
 “Well, young man, explain yourself.
 Or maybe I should say, explain yourselves.”

 “At lunch today I met Todd.
 We couldn’t believe that we looked alike, and we were even dressed alike.
 Look!”
 I stood up and then so did Todd.
 “See, he’s wearing a blue shirt, a white T, tan khakis, and even the same Rockports I’m wearing.
+And the same color socks!
 It’s amazing, like we were twins separated at birth.”
 We both grinned.

 Mom looked us up and down, shook her head, and started laughing again.
 Todd and I sat down, and Todd’s mom walked into the kitchen.